luiscoco/Csharp12_new_features/README.md

 **Who uses inline arrays?**

-Primarily used by runtime developers, library authors, or performance-critical application developers.
+a) Primarily used by runtime developers, library authors, or performance-critical application developers.

-Most application developers typically consume inline arrays (via Span<T> or ReadOnlySpan<T>), rather than defining them directly.
+b) Most application developers typically consume inline arrays (via Span<T> or ReadOnlySpan<T>), rather than defining them directly.

 **What do inline arrays look like?**